Taking meeting minutes sounds simple. You just write…right?

 Whether you’re sharing a Google doc, or you’re using meeting minute software that everyone can access (we prefer the latter! 😏), it’s crucial that everyone can refer back to notes and next steps whenever they need.
 It helps to foster a culture of accountability, and encourages follow-through across the team.

-Why are meeting minutes so darn important, anyway?
+Why is taking meeting minutes so darn important, anyway?

 If a tree falls in a forest and no one is around to hear it, does it make a sound?
 Well, if a meeting happened but there are no notes, did it really happen? 🤔